teemow/Blog/source/_posts/2001-09-16-a-role-model.markdown

 (taken from: http://boards.fool.com/Message.asp?mid=15754834)

-&lt;I&gt;With sadness, I watch and listen as mothers and fathers hold the terrorists up as role models for their children.
+*With sadness, I watch and listen as mothers and fathers hold the terrorists up as role models for their children.

 I spoke with four children under the age of 10 yesterday.
 Three of the children told me that they were going to find the bad guys and kill them...I do believe that our country has just been the victim of children who felt the same way.